rajdip-b/bookstore/README.md

     ```
     Note that you might need to run it as sude if you are in Linux or MacOS

-- Then for the server, we need to run 2 commands simultaneously
+- Then for the server, we need to run 2 commands in 2 terminals simultaneously the first command in the first terminal after going into the backend directory is -

     ```
     npx tsc -w
     npm start
     ```

-- Finally, we start the frontend using
+- Finally, the second command in the second terminal after going into the frontend directory, we start the frontend using

     ```
     npm run dev
     ```